-In this article, we’ll explore how AI is transforming pathology, how it works, the benefits it offers, the challenges it faces, and what the future holds for AI-driven laboratory medicine.
+The following review revisits a look at how AI is changing pathology, how it works, the benefits of this approach, some of the challenges faced, and what the future holds for AI-driven laboratory medicine.

-AI in pathology primarily uses machine learning and deep learning algorithms to analyze medical data, such as digital images of tissue samples.
-Here’s how AI is changing the field:
+Most AI applied in pathology concerns machine learning and deep learning algorithms that are trained on medical information, including digitized images of tissue samples.
+Well, here is how AI modernizes the face of this field:

 1. Image Analysis